 My friend Jenny’s mother always sent her to school with oranges whose skins peeled off in the easiest and most perfect spiral way.
 Ah yes, cool things happened if your name was Jenny, I thought.

-Diana: June is a great name—so many things rhyme with it.
-That diva June is coming soon, she’ll start to croon at twelve past noon - I hope she’ll sing that song “Blue Moon”, it’s always been my favourite tune.
+D: June is a great name—so many things rhyme with it.
+That diva June is coming soon, she’ll start to croon at twelve past noon – I hope she’ll sing that song “Blue Moon”, it’s always been my favourite tune.
 Rhymes about Jenny?
 There aren’t any!

-June: What are the sparks of your next book?
+J: What are the sparks of your next book?

-Diana: Sparks are cheap—it’s putting them into practise that’s the trick.
+D: Sparks are cheap—it’s putting them into practise that’s the trick.
 Firstly, I build my characters, and then I form the story from their personalities, interests and abilities.
 I’m writing three books for 7-12 year-olds at present—I thought if I wrote a whole heap of different stuff then someone in some distant future era might possibly want to publish one of them.

 I note that you find writing to be therapy.